Amid austerity, EU agrees to boost defence cooperation

 By Adrian Croft

-BRUSSELS European Union leaders agreed on Thursday to work more closely on defence and make falling military budgets stretch further, but British Prime Minister David Cameron said London would resist any attempt to form a European army.
+BRUSSELS, Dec 19 European Union leaders agreed on Thursday to work together more closely on defence and make falling defence budgets stretch further, but British Prime Minister David Cameron said London would resist any attempt to form a European army.

-French President Francois Hollande won a promise that the EU would review the financing of EU overseas missions, but failed to win any concessions on the EU providing financial help for French military missions in Africa, diplomats said.
+Austerity-hit EU countries have slashed spending in response to the financial crisis, scaling back on ships, tanks and fighter jets and undermining Europe's military strength, much to the concern of the United States, its critical ally.

-Austerity-hit EU countries have slashed spending in response to the financial crisis, scaling back on ships, tanks and fighter jets and undermining Europe's military strength, much to the concern of the United States, its most important ally.
+While Europe still spends about 200 billion euros ($273 billion) a year on defence, experts say it is allotted inefficiently with gaps in some areas and duplication in others.

 EU leaders, discussing defence at a summit for the first time in five years, called on member states to work together to spread the cost of developing expensive military kit and urged them to ensure a level playing field for EU companies selling military equipment across European borders.